- Keep Luton safe get a free rapid/lateral flow test (LFT) twice weekly at any of the mobile testing sites across Luton.

 Rapid/lateral flow testing - if you have no symptoms

 Free community-wide rapid/lateral flow testing is available to anyone that:

 - lives, works and studies in Luton (unless self-isolating)

 We're encouraging everyone to get a rapid/lateral flow test on a twice weekly basis, either at home with a home test kit or at one of the Luton mobile sites.

-If you've tested positive, have COVID-19 symptoms, or have been asked to self-isolate, you should not attend the rapid test bus, rapid testing sites or pharmacy to have a rapid test or collect home test kits.
+If you've tested positive, have COVID-19 symptoms, or have been asked to self-isolate, you should not attend any of the rapid testing sites or pharmacy to have a rapid test or collect home test kits.

 Mobile rapid/lateral flow testing sites

-You don’t need to book – just ‘walk up’ to the mobile testing bus and mobile testing sites across Luton, open Monday to Friday, 8am to 6pm, and weekends 9am to 5pm:
+You don’t need to book – just ‘walk up’ to any of the mobile testing sites across Luton, open Monday to Friday, 8am to 6pm, and weekends 9am to 5pm:

 The testing sites are safe, and social distancing measures are in place at all times.

 It takes less than 15 minutes to self-administer the test and you'll get your result within 45 minutes by text or email.